GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 1. [https://continuous-harvest-tomato.glitch.me/](https://hill-glitter-tree.glitch.me/)
 1. [https://hill-glitter-tree.glitch.me/](https://hill-glitter-tree.glitch.me/)

-The screencast below shows how the two interact together.
+The screencast below shows how the two interact.
 They show two different behaviors, `"new_client"` and `"existing_client_navigate"`.
-Be sure to test the apps in different states, running in a tab or as installed PWA, to see the difference in behavior.
+Be sure to test the apps in different states, running in a tab or as an installed PWA, to see the difference in behavior.

 {% Video src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/pj3ehpntEg50WcnA2khM.webm", autoplay=true, muted=true, playsinline=true, loop=true %}